Review | The ‘Halo’ TV show is violent, gritty and starts on the right foot

 Through the first two episodes of the series, which will debut to the public March 24, “Halo” tells the story of how a smaller scale civil war between factions of humanity and the dominant United Nations Space Command (UNSC) was interrupted by a mysterious, dogma-driven alien force calling itself the Covenant.
 It’s still a story about the USNC’s super soldier Spartan program, and its creator, Dr. Catherine Halsey.
 Halsey — series protagonist Master Chief’s surrogate mother — is still a manipulative mad scientist.
 USNC Capt.
 Miranda Keyes is still trying her best to do good in a dubious organization.
-And the Master Chief, John-117, hues closely to the character’s more recent, 343 Industries portrayal in games, retaining his penchant for bad jokes as well as grappling with newfound self-awareness and independence.
+And the Master Chief, John-117, hews closely to the character’s more recent, 343 Industries portrayal in games, retaining his penchant for bad jokes as well as grappling with newfound self-awareness and independence.

 The biggest difference from the games is that “Halo,” a show developed by Kyle Killen (“Mind Games,” “The Beaver”) and Steven Kane (“The Closer,” “The Last Ship”), kick-starts immediately with Master Chief navigating an identity crisis.
 The super soldier’s thoughts are bouncing between his role as a duty-bound, RoboCop-like galactic enforcer and becoming a kinder, fuzzier Terminator with a heart of gold.
 The stimulus for this self-awareness is the show’s most contrived plot point, namely Chief’s connection with a magical ancient stone, an ever-reliable modern McGuffin.
 But the consequences of that internal crisis, at least for the first two episodes, also provide the best source of rising tension between Master Chief’s dawning sense of righteousness and the borderline fascist government of the United Nations Space Command.